Mikuel210/Starkit/JOURNAL.md

 These are the absolute musts that a design should have:

 - The rocket is powered by electric propulsion for cheap and safe flights and fast turnarounds
-- The rocket uses thrust vectoring to lift off, hover and land propulsively
+- The rocket is fully reusable and uses thrust vectoring to lift off, hover and land propulsively
 - The rocket can perform a 1 meter hop and hover for 30 seconds
 - The rocket is modular
 	- Components are easily accessible and replaceable